Before You Start (OS X Edition)

 $HOME/Library/Preferences/Ardourwhich contains your preferences and settings for the program.

-- Ensure you have a duplex audio device OR understand how to use a JACK control application
+- Ensure you have a duplex audio device

 - Your Mouse/Trackpad